-Immunizations: Children/Youth accepted for childcare in CYS programs must be free from communicable diseases such as measles, mumps, hepatitis, scarlet fever and strep throat, and have written documentation of all age-appropriate immunizations listed on the Center for Disease Control Immunizations Recommendations.
+Immunizations: Children/Youth accepted for childcare in CYS programs must be free from communicable diseases such as measles, mumps, hepatitis, scarlet fever and strep throat, and have written documentation of all age-appropriate immunizations.
 Child/youth immunizations must be up to date in order to participate in CYS programs.
 A waiver request must be approved by the CYS Coordinator before childcare can begin.
 Children/youth who are not immunized will be denied childcare during outbreaks of communicable diseases as determined by the APHN.

 Health Assessment/Sports Physical Statement: A current health assessment/sports physical statement, within one (1) year of registration, is required for children 5th grade and under.
 If a current health assessment/sports physical statement is not available at registration, it is to be completed within 30 days of enrollment.
-Health Assessments are good for three (3) years, as long as the child does not a health status changes.
+Health Assessments are good for three (3) years, as long as the child does not have any major health status changes.
 Sports physicals are annual.